Newbury Township, Geauga County, Ohio: Geography

 No municipalities are located in Newbury Township.

 Schools

-Since 2020, Newbury Township has been part of the West Geauga High School after executing a territory transfer at the end of the 2019-20 academic year.
-Prior to that, Newbury High School was the last school in Geauga County to cover only one township—prior to that, the only townships operating their own schools were Claridon, Troy, and Burton townships, who joined in 1968 to form Berkshire High School.
+Since 2020, Newbury Township has been part of the West Geauga Local School District, which includes West Geauga High School, after executing a territory transfer at the end of the 2019-20 academic year.
+Prior to that, Newbury Local School District was the last school district in Geauga County to cover only one township.
+Prior to that, the only townships operating their own schools were Claridon, Troy, and Burton townships, who joined in 1968 to form Berkshire High School.
+Newbury High School was located just north of Newbury Center and was razed in 2022.

 Name and History

-The first known human inhabitants of the Township were the Seneca People, who lived in Newbury until they were forcibly removed to Indian Territory in Oklahoma in the 1830s.
+The first known human inhabitants of the Township were the Seneca people, who lived in Newbury until they were forcibly removed to Indian Territory in Oklahoma in the 1830s.
 Newbury Township was part of the Connecticut Western Reserve until 1786, making it part of the State of Connecticut for a period of time.

 The name "Newbury" likely came from a town in England or Newburyport, Massachusetts.
 It is the only Newbury Township statewide.